blopa/code-video-creator/README.md

-# Create a video of a javascript file
+# Create a video of a code file

-Create a video file showing line by line of a javascript file or React component.
+Create a video file showing line by line of a code file or React component.

 ![ScreenShot](https://raw.githubusercontent.com/blopa/code-video-creator/main/image.png)

 I have no idea why I made this... but there you go.

+## Languages
+Add your language and extensions to the file `languages.json` so they can be automatically detected by this script, as long as the language is supported by [Prism.js](https://prismjs.com/).

 ## How to use
 Run